 Landlords require a tenancy deposit to protect the property against any damage you might cause during your tenancy.
-They can only charge for any cleaning, damage or issue that goes above normal wear and tear and this will be assessed at the end of your tenancy, with the aid of a detailed inventory and schedule of condition.
+They can only charge for any damage or issue that goes above normal wear and tear and this will be assessed at the end of your tenancy, with the aid of a detailed inventory and schedule of condition.
 Similarly, the deposit can be held against non-payment of rent.

 Where will my Tenancy Deposit be held?

 It is a legal requirement that all deposits are held in a government-backed Tenancy Deposit Protection Scheme.
 Crown Sales & Property Management Services Limited adheres to this and will ensure all tenancy deposits are lodged in a suitable scheme.
 We can also provide details of where your tenancy deposit is being held.
 We are registered with the Deposit Protection Scheme (DPS).

 What is the tenancy agreement?